very fast (maximum several seconds)

 at different wavelengths and at different directions through the

-through meat with optical fibres (angle changes - but path length is constant,
+is possible through meat with optical fibres (angle changes - but path

-as used for slide 13), it is much easier to move the optical fibre under
+length is constant, as used for slide 13), it is much easier to move the

-a sample and measure light transmitted through the sample at different
+optical fibre under a sample and measure light transmitted through the

-angles and different path lengths.
-This method was first developed
+sample at different angles and different path lengths.
+This method was

-and plot a surface contour map.
-A key point to note is that the sign of
+as altitude and plot a surface contour map.
+A key point to note is that

-the correlation may be reversed from low (400 nm) to high (600 nm) wavelengths.
+the sign of the correlation may be reversed from low (400 nm) to high (600

-This is very important for anyone planning an inexpensive broad-band measurement
+nm) wavelengths.
+This is very important for anyone planning an inexpensive

-out in the field.
-If the band includes plus and minus correlations, then
+broad-band measurement out in the field.
+If the band includes plus and

 SLIDE 15.
 Let us move on to another important attribute of meat